Medical Oncology and Chemotherapy for Your Pet

 When a pet is diagnosed with cancer, it can be a scary time for the owner and family, but it doesn’t have to be.
 That’s because Atlantic Veterinary Internal Medicine & Oncology (AVIM&O) offers advanced treatment options, allowing pets to continue living life the way they did before the diagnosis.
-Our oncology services involve treating cancer as well as preventing, diagnosing, and researching it using the latest in veterinary medicine.
+Our oncology services involve treating cancer as well as preventing, diagnosing, and researching it using the latest knowledge, protocols and treatments in veterinary medicine.

 Cancer Treatment Options